 Find your African Space at Rorke’s Drift Hotel!

-At Rorke’s Drift on the River Buffalo, the views from the Hotel are spectacular and full of interest and gentle walks or hikes in our natural bush surroundings will revive and stimulate.
+At Rorke’s Drift on the River Buffalo, the views from the Hotel are spectacular and full of interest with gentle walks or hikes in our natural bush surroundings to revive and stimulate.
 The wagon drift that gives the area its name is within our grounds, and of course there is the Battlefield, just 5 minutes or a short walk away, where 11 Victoria Crosses were awarded.
 The dramatic field of Isandlwana that was fought on the same day is just a 20 minute drive, and the poignant memorial at Fugitive’s Drift, 15 minutes downstream.

 We are the Hub and the Heartbeat of the Battlefields, in the centre of the actions of the Anglo-Zulu War of 1879.
 Nearby, Blood River and Talana respectively add interest to the Boer-Zulu confrontation in 1838 and the South African War of 1899-1902.
 Unique subjects for photographers and artists, birders and relaxers draw guests for multiple visits.